-- 1. Read GENERAL RULES. - 2.
-Must be enrolled in the Shopping in Style Project to exhibit. - 3.
-All entries will be judged Thursday, 1:00 p.m., at the Minneapolis High School Auditorium Area.
-Exhibits must be entered in the 4-H Building for display on Tuesday, between 8:00 a.m. to 12:00 p.m.
-On Thursday, exhibitor should pick up entries and take them to the Minneapolis High School Auditorium Area for judging.
-After judging, Exhibitor will return entries to the 4-H building and ribbons will be placed on the exhibits. - 4.
-Posters can be flat poster board or foam board, no larger than 22" x 28". - 5.
-Tri-fold educational displays must be free standing and no larger than 36" x 48". - 6.
+- 2. Must be enrolled in the Shopping in Style Project to exhibit. - 3.
+Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 4.
+All items must be entered Tuesday prior to the fair during the designated times. - 5.
+If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 6.
+All items will be judged Wednesday, beginning at 1:00 p.m. - 7.
+Posters can be flat poster board or foam board, no larger than 22" x 28". - 8.
+Tri-fold educational displays must be free standing and no larger than 36" x 48". - 9.
 Photos of 4-H member in purchased outfit must demonstrate criteria as outlined on scoresheet.
-Consider multiple angles, good light, and highlight details so that the judge may accurately evaluate the exhibit. - 7.
-Exhibits should include actual photos of 4-H member in garments, and may also include pictures from magazines or the internet. - 8.
+Consider multiple angles, good light, and highlight details so that the judge may accurately evaluate the exhibit. - 10.
+Exhibits should include actual photos of 4-H member in garments, and may also include pictures from magazines or the internet. - 11.
 Please see Division 52 for Fashion Revue details.